Vitamin D Therapy Market Size and Share

 Vitamin D Therapy Market Analysis by Mordor Intelligence

-The vitamin D therapy market size currently generates USD 2.57 billion in 2025 and is forecast to reach USD 4.35 billion by 2030, expanding at an 11.12% CAGR.
+The vitamin D therapy market was valued at USD 2.57 billion in 2025 and estimated to grow from USD 2.85 billion in 2026 to reach USD 4.79 billion by 2031, at a CAGR of 10.94% during the forecast period (2026-2031).
 The shift from reactive supplementation toward proactive clinical management is accelerating as mounting evidence links deficiency with autoimmune, cardiovascular, and immune dysfunction.
 Intensifying supply-chain pressures on 7-dehydrocholesterol have boosted investment in genetically engineered yeast fermentation and alternative D2 sources, supporting resilience despite raw-material volatility.
 Tight integration of home testing with personalized dosing platforms is redefining adherence, while government-backed public-health campaigns anchor demand in emerging economies.
 Competitive momentum now centers on bioavailability-enhanced calcifediol and depot injectable formats that address absorption limitations across vulnerable populations.

 Key Report Takeaways